idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/cohesive_zone_model/CZMComputeGlobalTractionTotalLagrangian.md

 ### Kinematic and geometric variables

 The total Lagrangian approach always assumes as reference configuration the initial configuration.
-The interface midplane deformation gradient $F$ is defined as
+The interface midplane deformation gradient $F$ is assumed to be:
 \begin{equation} \label{eq:F}
 F = \frac{1}{2}\left(F^+ + F^-\right)
 \end{equation}